asynx-dev/www/README.md

 ## Publishing

 The site is published with Github Pages.
-If you are planning to contribute (which is great!) check [CONTRIBUTING](CONTRIBUTING.md) page.

 ## CI/CD

-We use Github Actions to implement
+We use Github Actions to implement CI/CD pipeline.
-CI/CD pipeline.
 We run some tests like linting on both source code and output files.
 Please check files under `.github/workflows` to see exact flow and commands that are used.

 * `quick.yml` Runs for each push on all branches except `master`.
 This quick check is for developers who plan to modify the site and gives quick check